Deepak9912/Spiritual-Roots/README.md

 ## Known Bugs

-* The main image display was not aligned on different screen sizes, media query was used and the used different screen sizes to make sure the image fits to the screen.
+* The home page has an error alert on the video with message "An embedded or linked YouTube video is present", have tried to add subtitles still need to find a way to fix the alert message.
-* When used two CSS grid section on home page, contents of both the sections overlapped, used margin and padding values in media query to align them on the website.
+* History-page section in about page has CSS grid property which works well on the bigger screen but on smaller screen it leaves an extra column on its own.

 ## Deployement